Insights Into the Psychology of Relationships

 What Is Play-Based Therapy?
 Scholars and non-scholars have asked several questions regarding the approach called play-based therapy.
 Reports have gone to the extent of asserting that play centered therapy appears to lack rationality in its usage, is unclear, and unstructured.
 Nevertheless, play-based therapy is normally used when focusing on the...

-Mind-Body Problem: Belmont Principles and Future
+The Mind-Body Problem: Exploring Belmont Principles and Future Directions

 Application of the Belmont Principles The topic of our research is the mind-body relationship, and the main question is, “to what extent do psychological factors, and physiological factors influence a person’s character, reactions, and behavior?”
 The research will be based on a literature review, and thus we will work with...

-Autism Spectrum Disorders: Control and Prevention
+Control and Prevention of Autism Spectrum Disorders: Strategies and Insights

 Introduction Ever since its invention, the television has played an important role in the entertainment of people and families.
 This has been achieved by the programmes that are aired by various media houses.
 Due to this fact, televisions have developed to be one of the best forms of home entertainment...